itskqw7/air/README.md

-# air - a better css grid
+# air - css grids made easy

-css grids, made easy
+this will become a description but it isn't there yet

 ## tutorial